 Is Real Estate Bond-Like?

-categories: Americas, EMEAI, Risk Management Analytics, Asset Allocation and Asset Liability Management, Factor and Risk Modeling, Investing (Investment Management), Risk Management, RMA, Asia Pacific, Asset Owners, Multi-Asset Class, Research Paper, SHEPARD Peter, LIU Yang, HOBBS Peter, Asset Managers (Quant or Fundamental), Banks, Real Estate Products & Services
+categories: Americas, EMEAI, Risk Management Analytics, Asset Allocation and Asset Liability Management, Factor and Risk Modeling, Investing (Investment Management), Risk Management, RMA, Asia Pacific, Asset Owners, Multi-Asset Class, Research Paper, SHEPARD Peter, LIU Yang, HOBBS Peter, Asset Managers (Quant or Fundamental), Banks, Real Estate Products & Services, general

 Growth Drives Long-run Risk and Return